Iran targets commercial ships, Dubai airport and oil facilities as concerns grow over global energy

 Two Iranian drones hit near Dubai International Airport, home to the long-haul carrier Emirates and the world’s busiest for international travel.
 Four people were wounded but flights continued, the Dubai Media Office said.

-Iran's joint military command announced it would start targeting banks and financial institutions in the Middle East, a threat that would put at risk particularly Dubai, in the United Arab Emirates, which is home to many international financial institutions, as well as Saudi Arabia and the island kingdom of Bahrain.
+Iran's joint military command announced it would start targeting banks and financial institutions in the Middle East.
+That would put at risk particularly Dubai, in the United Arab Emirates, which is home to many international financial institutions, as well as Saudi Arabia and the island kingdom of Bahrain.

+Earlier, a projectile hit a Thai cargo ship off the coast of Oman in the Strait of Hormuz, setting it ablaze.
+Authorities are searching for three missing crew members from the Mayuree Naree after 20 were rescued by the Omani navy, according to Thailand’s Marine Department.

+Meanwhile, an assessment from Israeli intelligence said it believed Iran’s new supreme leader, Mojtaba Khamenei, was wounded at start of the war.

-Iran has effectively stopped cargo traffic in the narrow strait through which about a fifth of all oil is shipped from the Persian Gulf toward the Indian Ocean.
+Iran has effectively stopped cargo traffic in the narrow strait through which about a fifth of all oil is shipped.
 It has also targeted oil fields and refineries in Gulf Arab nations, aiming at generating enough global economic pain to pressure the United States and Israel to end their strikes.

 The U.N.
 Security Council was to vote later Wednesday on a resolution sponsored by the Gulf Cooperation Council demanding Iran stop attacking its Arab neighbors.

-Israel said it renewed attacks on Tehran, Iran's capital, following multiple strikes Tuesday that residents described as some of the heaviest during the war.
-Explosions were also heard in Beirut and in southern Lebanon after Israel said it was hitting targets connected to the Iran-linked militant Hezbollah group.
+Witnesses reported continuous airstrikes hitting Tehran after Israel said it had renewed its attacks.
+Explosions were also heard in Beirut and in southern Lebanon after Israel said it was hitting targets connected to Iran-backed Hezbollah militants.

-The attacks set a building ablaze in central Beirut's densely populated Aicha Bakkar area, engulfing the top two floors.
-There were no immediate reports of casualties.
+The attacks set a building ablaze in central Beirut’s densely populated Aicha Bakkar area, engulfing the top two floors.
+Lebanon’s Health Ministry said four people were wounded.

 Other Israeli strikes on southern and eastern Lebanon killed 14 people, and a Red Cross worker also died Wednesday of wounds sustained Monday, when his team was hit by an Israeli strike while they were rescuing people from an earlier attack.

-Israel warned of three Iranian attacks early Wednesday, with sirens heard in Tel Aviv and elsewhere but no immediate reports of casualties.
+Israel warned of Iranian attacks and sirens rang out in Tel Aviv and elsewhere, but there were no immediate reports of casualties.

 The ship attacks follow intense American airstrikes targeting Iranian navy assets and the port city of Bandar Abbas on Tuesday.

-Air defenses in the UAE worked to intercept incoming Iranian fire since early Wednesday morning.
-Iranian attacks have killed six people and wounded 122 others there so far.
-Bahrain also reported incoming Iranian fire early in the morning.

-The Iranian threat against financial institutions did not identify any specifically, and came after a Tehran location of Bank Sepah, the state-owned financial institution sanctioned by the U.S. over funding its armed forces, came under attack early Wednesday, killing staffers there, the state-run IRNA news agency reported.
+The Iranian threat against financial institutions did not identify any specifically.
+It came after a Tehran location of Bank Sepah, the state-owned financial institution sanctioned by the U.S. over funding its armed forces, came under attack early Wednesday, killing staffers there, the state-run IRNA news agency reported.

 At the United Nations, the Security Council was to vote Wednesday afternoon on the Gulf Cooperation Council resolution, according to three diplomats speaking on condition of anonymity ahead of an official announcement.

-Note: This story has been corrected to fix an earlier misspelling of Mojtaba Khamenei's first name.